FurkanAkram123/FurkanAkram123/README.md

 - 👋 Hi, I’m @FurkanAkram123
-- 👀 I’m interested in software development in C/C++ and Python
+- 👀 I’m interested in software development in C/C++ and Python.
-- 🌱 I’m currently learning
+- 🌱 I’m currently enhancing my skills as a Mechatronics engineer.
 - 💞️ I’m looking to collaborate on innovative robotic projects that are either open source or not.
 - 📫 How to reach me - Linkedln